 Tip: If you purchase a bottle of wine on the Wine Walk, the corkage fee at most restaurants in Carmel is waived.
 Make sure to ask your server about this.

 There aren’t any street numbers in Carmel-by-the-Sea so following the little blue dot on your phone won’t help much in locating the tasting rooms you want to visit.
 So, you need to go old school and grab a map.
 I’ve also created the following Google Map you can save to your phone.
-On my last visit, I was only able to spend a few hours in Carmel tasting wine but was able to get to three of the 20 tasting rooms.
+On my last visit, I was only able to spend a few hours wine tasting in Carmel and was able to get to three of the 20 tasting rooms.
 I could have done more but it was fun to simply BE and enjoy the wines with new friends along the way.

 This was the first Carmel-by-the-Sea tasting room we stopped into and a rather popular one for everyone else in town.
 When we stopped in I was a little dumbfounded by the lingering crowd; after several minutes we were still struggling to make our way to the bar area to do a tasting.
 While annoying, it does speak to the type of wines Scheid produces.
 When we were finally able to taste Scheid wines I was pleasantly surprised to find three flight options (only one with the Passport unless you provided additional passes or paid extra).
 Each flight had four wines that included two whites and two reds.
 I stuck with the Estate Flight: 2011 Odd Lot White; 2012 Syrah Rose; 2009 Merlot; 2009 Cabernet Sauvignon.
 The Merlot was extremely smooth and the Rose was wonderful – not too sweet but not too dry.
 With only 136 cases of Rose, I might just be ordering one for the summer.